 These are the basic areas of software affecting uptime.

-Configuration also affects overall performance.
+3. Configuration- The configuration also affects overall performance.

-- Number of clients: – Uptime is greatly influenced by the number of people accessing the server at any given time.
+- The number of clients: – Uptime is greatly influenced by the number of people accessing the server at any given time.
 A DoS attack can overload a server and causes downtime.
 This mainly occurs when multiple communication requests are sent to the server and it cannot respond to legitimate traffic.
 Thus if the server is capable of handling a large number of clients it can help the server maintain its functionality although it cannot prevent a DoS attack.

 These are the basic configuration areas affecting server uptime.